SvenPM/bits-and-pieces/README.md

 # bits-and-pieces
 Just some code pieces I found useful, they come with absolutely no warranties.
 I only put them together for my Linux setup and they are working fine there.
+I am doing this just for fun and to learn some scripting.

-Openbox Stuff
+# Openbox Stuff

 * Screen saver/lock

   A screen saver/lock with power saving ability for Openbox (and maybe other WMs) based on gnome-screensaver, xautolock, scrot and imagemagick